Companies like Transocean have used EQHO to help train their global workforce. So can you.

 ABBYY needed to rapidly get-to-market because of a spike in international demand for their products

-ABBYY had not yet localized their applications before into certain Asian languages such as Thai
+ABBYY had not yet localized their applications before into certain Asian languages, including Thai

 With a languages services company under their company umbrella, ABBYY had precise quality expectations and a set of internal processes that EQHO had to follow